alburycatalina/Personal-Research-Website/README.md

 # Step 3: Make a new github repo

-Make a github repo (main.github.io or main/thing.github.io)
+Make a github repo to host your site.
+You have two options for the URL that your website will be hosted under: either <username>.github.io or <username>.github.io/<repository-name>.
+Either is great depending on your usage, but let's try out hosting via your main URL for now.

+  Name the new repository <username>.github.io.